idleberg/atom-wordpress-salts/README.md

 # Description

-Context-aware WordPress salts insertion for PHP, YAML and DotEnv files.
+Context-aware WordPress salts insertion for PHP, YAML and DotEnv files without the need of an internet-connection

 ## Installation